David Grant USAF Medical Center: 1970–1979

 In 1978, the family practice postgraduate educational program and transitional year residency programs were initiated.
 It has long been one of the premier family practice residency programs in the Air Force and the nation.
 Today the accredited program trains 42 residents a year (14-14-14) in a variety of inpatient and outpatient settings.
 Residents train both in the Family Practice Clinic and on other specialty rotations, as well as other designated training sites.
 Consultation services are available with board certified individuals in all departments.
 In the first year of training, the program emphasizes inpatient management of medical problems, largely through rotations on a variety of specialty services.
 In the second year, inpatient skills are refined and greater exposure to outpatient clinics is provided.
 During the third year, the emphasis is within the model family practice unit, integrating acquired knowledge into the total primary health care of families.

-The transitional internship at DGMC is a 12-month program with four interns selected per year from a very competitive group of applicants for a flexible and broad-based clinical experience.
+The transitional internship at DGMC is a 12-month program with four interns selected per year from a large group of applicants for a flexible and broad clinical experience.
 It is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The transitional internship is designed to fulfill the educational goals of medical school graduates.